anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 The location where the processed data is stored is given by `file_path` in the blocks `write_main`, `write_intermediate`, and `write_stats`.
 In this tutorial, by default, these are set to sub-folders of `dbfs:/FileStore/tables/result`.

+Finally, you need to ensure that the path to the `metric_dictionary.csv` file as well as the `data_dictionary.csv` file, which is part of the "income dataset", are correctly specified in the `report_generation` block.

 You can also make other changes to the workflow.
 For example, you can define which columns from the input dataset are used in the workflow.